jaketripp/dinner-and-code-learning/_posts/2016-07-31-Programming-Crash-Course.md

 After that we can print out the result of _double_a_number(10)_ by calling the print function on _result_ as shown above in _print(result)_

+### Javascript function example
+In javascript, we define a function with the **function** keyword.
+Each function has a name, and a set of **parameters** that can be sent to it each time we call it.
+You can think of a function as telling someone what to do, and then adding some more specific instructions.
+A request such as "I would like a grilled cheese with tomato" could be represented in Javascript as a function defined like so: